LarsVanderheydt/webpack-boilerplate/README.md

 yarn build // production
 ```

-Open issues when you see one or to request new plugins
+Open issues when you see one or to request new features